danielisaksson/sync-my-runs/Readme.md

 Add an `exports` folder in the project.
 This folder will contain your exported `GPX` files and will not be tracked by Git.

 Add an `config.json` file in the project.
 Update this file with your own credentials.
+This file is not tracked on Git either.

 ```json
 {